Generalizing Riemann curvature to Regge metrics: Introduction

-Consider a facet $F$ that is a subsimplex of two adjacent elements $T_\pm$ in the simplicial complex with respective inward unit normal vectors $\gn_\pm$ at a point $p$ in $F$.
-Also consider two $2$-dimensional submanifolds $S_\pm$ of $T_\pm$ passing through $p$ and transversely intersecting $F$ along a smooth curve~$\gamma$ in $F$, such that one tangent direction at $p$ is parallel to the respective normal $\gn_{\pm}$.
+Consider a common facet $F$ of two adjacent elements $T_\pm$ in the simplicial complex with respective inward unit normal vectors $\gn_\pm$ at a point $p$ in $F$.
+Also consider two $2$-dimensional embedded smooth submanifolds $S_\pm$ of $T_\pm$ passing through $p$ and transversely intersecting $F$ along a smooth curve~$\gamma$ in $F$, such that one tangent direction at $p$ is parallel to the respective normal $\gn_{\pm}$, as illustrated in Figure~\ref{fig:sectional}.
 Denote the unit tangent vector along $\gamma$ at $p$ by $X$.
 Let $\Riemann_\pm$ be the respective Riemann curvature tensors of $T_\pm$.
 The respective sectional curvatures at $p$ generated by the orthonormal pair $X, \gn_\pm$ equal $\Riemann_\pm(X, \gn_\pm, \gn_\pm, X)$.
 It is well-known that these sectional curvatures coincide with the Gauss curvatures of~$S_\pm$.
-Since we know, from the aforementioned two-dimensional result, that the generalized Gauss curvature of the composite $2$-manifold $S_+ \cup S_-$ must have an interface curvature contribution arising from the difference of the geodesic curvatures $\kappa_\pm \equiv \sff_\pm(X, X)$ from adjacent elements, we conclude that the difference between $\Riemann_\pm(X, \gn_\pm, \gn_\pm, X)$ at $p$ must equal the difference between $\sff_+(X, X)$ and $\sff_-(X, X)$.
+Since we know, from the aforementioned two-dimensional result, that the generalized Gauss curvature of the composite $2$-manifold $S_+ \cup S_-$ must have a Dirac delta contribution at the interface given by the difference in the geodesic curvatures $\kappa_\pm \equiv \sff_\pm(X, X)$ from adjacent elements, we conclude that the difference between $\Riemann_\pm(X, \gn_\pm, \gn_\pm, X)$ at $p$ must equal the difference between $\sff_+(X, X)$ and $\sff_-(X, X)$.
 This result can be extended to any $X$ in the tangent space of $F$ at $p$ by varying the 2-manifold.
 Furthermore, by the symmetry of $\Riemann_\pm(X, \gn_\pm, \gn_\pm, Y)$ in $X$ and $Y$, the polarization identity implies that the jump of $\Riemann_\pm(X, \gn_\pm, \gn_\pm, Y)$ must equal the jump of $\sff_\pm(X, Y)$ for any $X, Y$ in the tangent space of~$F$.
-Thus, a generalization of the Riemann curvature tensor must include a facet contribution arising as a jump of the second fundamental form at facets.
+Thus, a generalization of the Riemann curvature tensor must include a facet Dirac delta contribution arising as a jump of the second fundamental form at facets.
 Further motivation will be provided in Remark~\ref{rem:jump-second-fund}.
 Of course, no amount of motivation will replace the rigorous proof that we provide in this article.